twangboy/salt-vmtools/README.md

             105 - removeFailed

         -Depend [<SwitchParameter>]
-            Ensure the required dependencies are available.
+            Ensures the required dependencies are available.
 Exits with a scriptFailed error code (126) if any dependencies are missing.

         -LogLevel <String>